rcfgroup/headfake/docs/tutorials/tutorial2.md

 Then re-run HEADFAKE:
 ```
-headfake /path/to/tutorial2.yml -o /path/to/tutorial2b.txt -n100
+headfake /path/to/tutorial2.yml
 ```

-If you now open the `tutorial2b.txt` file you should see that the new first_name field is generated according to the specified gender_field.
+The output should show that the new first_name field is generated according to the specified gender_field.

 ## Generating patients who are deceased